About

 Location

 Harvest Festival Marrakech takes place across the city at various locations which shift according to the programme of each edition.
-We host events in cultural spaces, gardens, restaurants, cinemas, cafes, hotels and more.
-If you would like to open your space up to host a HFM event we are always looking to grow the spaces we collaborate with.
+We host events in cultural spaces, gardens, restaurants, cinemas, cafes, and more.
+If you would like to open your space up to host a HFM event we are always looking for new partners to collaborate with.

 Timing